github/docs/content/actions/using-github-hosted-runners/using-larger-runners.md

 ## Overview of {% data variables.actions.hosted_runner %}s

 In addition to the [standard {% data variables.product.prodname_dotcom %}-hosted runners](/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources), {% data variables.product.prodname_dotcom %} also offers a range of {% data variables.actions.hosted_runner %}s with more RAM and CPU.
 These runners are hosted by {% data variables.product.prodname_dotcom %} and have the runner application and other tools preinstalled.
-Each runner is only used to process a single job, and once the job has completed the runner's virtual machine is then processed according to your autoscaling needs: the runner is reimaged and only reused within your organisation, or it is shutdown and deleted.
+Each runner is only used to process a single job, and once the job has completed, the runner's virtual machine is then processed according to your autoscaling needs: the runner is reimaged and only reused within your organisation, or it is shutdown and deleted.

-When you add a {% data variables.actions.hosted_runner %} to an organization, you are defining a type of machine from a selection of available hardware specifications and operating system images.
-Your team can use this {% data variables.product.prodname_dotcom %}-hosted compute to run jobs. {% data variables.product.prodname_dotcom %} will then create multiple instances of this runner that scale up and down to match the demands of your organization, based on the autoscaling limits you define.
+When you add a {% data variables.actions.hosted_runner %} to an organization, you are defining a type of machine from a selection of available hardware specifications and operating system images. {% data variables.product.prodname_dotcom %} will then create multiple instances of this runner that scale up and down to match the job demands of your organization, based on the autoscaling limits you define.

 ## Architectural overview of {% data variables.actions.hosted_runner %}s